 NOTE: there's a new setting on the admin settings' global form, whether to generate reports as public user or not.
 This determines if "Retrieval information" will show up in item/file list reports.
 Box label and physical storage location reports should be hidden from non-authenticated users in the new 'Existing reports' section of the reports page for archival descriptions regardless of settings (same as old behavior).

-#12 Updated by Dan Gillean about 3 years ago
+#12 Updated by Dan Gillean almost 5 years ago

 - Requires documentation changed from No to Yes

 These are the pages that need to be updated for docs on this feature: